Two data center (2DC) deployments Beta

 Make sure to create the same tables as you did for the producer universe.

-Unidirectional (one-way) replication
+2. Unidirectional (aka master-follower) replication

 Look up the producer universe UUID and the table IDs for the two tables and the index table on master UI.